-This one time, a Walmart bag got sat on my counter and it was a couple of days before I had time to move it.
-It must have been laid in a wet spot because the writing on the bag dyed my counter top.
+I have to tell you about the time a Walmart bag sat on my kitchen counter for a few days before I had time to move it.
+It must have been laid in a wet spot too because the writing on the bag dyed my counter top.

 Isn’t that lovely?

 My counter top had “Walmart”, in reverse, plastered on it and it would not come off.
+Not something I want displayed forever, lol.
 Before running to the store to buy a chemical that would possibly take it off, I decided to try a few things.

 I’ve had great cleaning success in the past using the combination of vinegar and baking soda (in fact one of my cleaning tips on How To Make Your Slow Cooker Clean Itself has been one of my most popular posts thus far…it uses baking soda and vinegar).

 Anyway, I tried that combo again and it worked = to solve not only my Walmart dye dilemma, but it also removed the rust stains that my counters have been sporting since before I moved into this place.
 Yay!!!
 Here are a couple of before and afters.

 Before I show you how exactly I do it, I wanted to share with you links to five of my other popular cleaning tips: